A vaccine is a biological preparation

 , and certain forms of meningitis

-—are now rare or well controlled.
+—have become rare or well controlled.

 The body’s immune system responds to vaccines as if they contain an actual pathogen, even though the vaccine itself is not capable of causing disease.